MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/preview/ai-projects-readme.md

 Use the code below to get an authenticated [AzureOpenAI](https://github.com/openai/openai-python?tab=readme-ov-file#microsoft-azure-openai) from the [openai](https://pypi.org/project/openai/) package, and execute a chat completions or responses calls.

-The code below assumes `model_deployment_name` (a string) is defined.
+The code below assumes the following:

+* `model_deployment_name` (a string) is defined.
 It's the deployment name of an AI model in your Foundry Project, or a connected Azure OpenAI resource.
 As shown in the "Models + endpoints" tab, under the "Name" column.
+* `connection_name` (a string) is defined.
+It's the name of the connection to a resource of type "Azure OpenAI", as shown in the "Connected resources" tab, under the "Name" column, in the "Management Center" of your Foundry Project.

 Update the `api_version` value with one found in the "Data plane - inference" row [in this table](https://learn.microsoft.com/azure/ai-foundry/openai/reference#api-specs).